-I'm starting a new series today, as it's been on my heart to open this space up to more personal things, to keep it vulnerable and a place where you can come to feel validated.
+This is a series that we started this year - in the spirit of vulnerability.
+It's on my heart to open this space up to more personal things, to keep it vulnerable and a place where you can come to feel validated.
 As women, and moms, we often times feel the same feelings, no matter how many kids you do or don't have, no matter where you live or what you do.
 But somehow, we all think we're alone, we think we're crazy for being crazy, and feel misunderstood.
 But guess what?
 Your crazy is actually totally relatable, while it might appear different on the outside, the heart of the matters are all the same.
 I hope you can find some inspiration, some hope and maybe even a few laughs knowing that we're all in this together.
 There's peace & unity in community.

 Each month, I want to address a fear that I have, and a negative thought or self-talk that I engage with.
 What will follow those is an affirmation that I tell myself, something to combat those feelings, along with an action plan of how I intend to conquer those thoughts.

 My hope in sharing these with you is to show you that you're not alone.
 It's easy to look at someone's life (or what you might think you know of it) and make judgments, assumptions and even paint a vivid picture.
 "She has it all together, she doesn't have struggles, her kids are perfect, her marriage is incredible, etc.."
 But guess what?
 We ALL struggle, and while many of our struggles can look different, they all feel.
 I want to live in a world where feelings are currency - where we can exchange feelings and invest in peoples hearts, invest in their feelings - not in their circumstances or image.